apwide/k8s-golive-agent/DOCKERHUB.md

 ## Template Expression

-In various part of configuration, [go template expression](https://pkg.go.dev/text/template) can be used to transform value before sending them to golive.
+In various parts of the configuration, [Go template expression](https://pkg.go.dev/text/template) can be used to transform values before sending them to Golive.

-In addition to the standard go template function, here are the additional one provided:
+In addition to the standard Go template functions, the following additional ones are provided:
 * **title** : https://pkg.go.dev/strings#ToTitle
 * **lower** : https://pkg.go.dev/strings#ToLower
 * **upper** : https://pkg.go.dev/strings#ToUpper